Federal law and guidance on this subject should be reviewed together with this section.

 - Colorado currently does not require state family and medical leave for employees of private sector employers.
 See Family and Medical Leave.

-- Colorado employers covered by the FMLA need to provide employees with FMLA leave to care for a domestic partner or the employee's partner in a civil union who has a serious health condition.
+- Colorado employers covered by the FMLA need to provide employees with leave under state law to care for a domestic or civil union partner who has a serious health condition.
 See Colorado Civil Union Act; Colorado Family Care Act.

 - Colorado has requirements regarding pregnancy disability leave and pregnancy-related reasonable accommodations.
 See Pregnancy Disability Leave.

 - Employers that provide leaves to biological parents for the birth of a child must apply the same leave to an employee adopting a child.
 See Adoptive Parents Leave.